NORTHERN NEVADA’S

 The Aging of Your Lens

 Your lens may cloud so slowly that you don’t notice any vision changes at first.
-But as the cataract gets worse, the eye has a harder time focusing.
+But as the cataract worsens, the eye has difficulty focusing.
 In early stages, glasses may help you see better.
 As the lens gets cloudier, your doctor may recommend surgery to restore your vision.

 Cosmetic Procedures